nomemory/andreinc-site/_posts/2024-12-12-a-function-to-approximate-raising-small-numbers-to-small-irrational-powers.md

 ## The new problem

 The previous problem was cute, but it made me wonder if I can find a way to approximate (small) numbers raised to (small) irrational powers **without using a calculator** (no logarithms and radicals), by relying solely on **addition** and **multiplication**.
+Basically I was looking for a solution where pen, paper and patience are enough.

-In case you don't want to continue reading, here is the answer:
+This is mostly a joke, so in case you don't want to continue reading, here is the answer:

 $$
 a^{\sqrt{c}} \approx \frac{-120-60[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]-12[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{2}-[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{3}}{-120+60[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]-12[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{2}+[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{3}}